Meet the Northern Lights in Greenland

 The journey begins with a direct flight from Copenhagen to Kangerlussuaq, a former American military base and now an important gateway to Greenland’s vast interior.
 The flight takes about 4½ hours, and already during the descent, you catch your first glimpse of the magnificent landscape – mountains, tundra, and glistening rivers stretching out in a breathtaking Arctic wilderness.

-Upon arrival, you’ll check in at Hotel Kangerlussuaq, which is conveniently located right next to the airport.
-Here, you’re welcomed with a dinner, where the group gathers, and the guide presents the program for the coming days.
+At night, you’re welcomed with a dinner at Resturant Roklubben (excluding drinks), where the group gathers, and the guide presents the program for the coming days.
 It’s a cozy and informal introduction – to Greenland and each other.

 Back at the hotel, your warm bed awaits – and the promise of a journey that has only just begun.